 2017.
 Prior to that, Mr Lisboa served as Senior Vice President, Chief Procurement Officer of Navistar from December 2012 to November 2014, as Vice President, Purchasing and Logistics and Chief Procurement Officer of Navistar from October 2011 to November 2012, and as Vice President, Purchasing and Logistics of Navistar from August 2008 to October 2011.
 Prior to these positions, Mr Lisboa held various management positions within Navistar's North American and South American operations.
 Mr Lisboa began his career at Maxion International Motores Brasil, followed by a move to International Engines Argentina S.A., and then to MWM-International South America.

-Directorships of listed companies in the past five years Former - Director of Broadwind Energy, Inc. (2016-2018).
+Directorships of listed companies in the past five years.
+None

 Other: Resident of the United States.